 - Talk to your parents or carers

-It can sometimes be difficult to plan time to revise or do homework.
-You might be tired after school or college.
-Or you might have other things to do – looking after brothers and sisters, helping out at home, or doing sports or other activities.
+It can sometimes be difficult to plan time to revise or get homework finished.
+You might be too tired or have other things to do like looking after brothers and sisters, helping out at home, or doing sports or other activities.

-Here's 3 tips to help you plan your time:
+Here are 7 tips to help you get your work done:

 - Use revision tools

-- if you feel nervous before a test, try eating a banana.
-They can help to calm you down and stop you from feeling hungry
+- If you feel nervous before a test, try eating a piece of fruit like a banana.
+It might help to calm you down and stop you from feeling hungry.

 Try a few different ways of revising and see what works best for you.
 Our message boards also have lots of advice from other young people.
 You can share your own tips there too.